bastgau/ha-pi-hole-v6/README.md

 By default, the data is updated every 5 minutes.
 You can configure a different frequency as explained on the following [page](docs/guide-configuring-refresh.md).

+### Need more information during adding a new service?

+Some additional information is available if you encounter any problems while adding a new service in this [page](docs/guide-additional-config-information.md).

 ## Support & Contributions

 If you encounter any issues or wish to contribute to improving this integration, feel free to open an issue or a pull request on the GitHub repository.